aka Piranha II: The Spawning

 At a Caribbean island beach resort, swimmers venturing near an old shipwreck located offshore are found bared to the skeleton.
 Local police chief Steve Kimbreaux suspects a shark but his ichthyologist ex-wife Anne knows this could not be the case and determines to find the truth.
 She then discovers that one of her pupils that she beds is from a covert government department that have bred a special strain of piranha that can survive out of water and even fly.

 Sometimes it is hard to tell from humble beginnings what future greats will ever arise.
-Certainly, people watching this ratty, terrible effort in 1982 would never have guessed that director James Cameron would ever get to direct another film again, let alone go on to win an Oscar as Best Director for Titanic (1997), not to mention make such genre powerhouses as The Terminator (1984), Aliens (1986), The Abyss (1989), Terminator 2: Judgment Day (1991) and Avatar (2009).
+Certainly, people watching this ratty, terrible effort in 1982 would never have guessed that director James Cameron would ever get to direct another film again, let alone go on to win an Oscar as Best Director for Titanic (1997), not to mention make such genre powerhouses as The Terminator (1984), Aliens (1986), The Abyss (1989), Terminator 2: Judgment Day (1991), Avatar (2009) and Avatar: The Way of Water (2022).
 Needless to say, Piranha II is rarely a film that turns up on the curriculum vitae of James Cameron who prefers to give people the impression that he began directing with The Terminator instead.
 [To James Cameron’s defence, it appears that he was dismissed only a few days into shooting and the bulk of the film instead shot by Ovidio G. Assonitis with Cameron retaining credit on the finished print].

 The first Piranha (1978) was a likeable B-movie that planted tongue firmly in cheek and enthusiastically spoofed the prevailing cycle of seagoing monster movies begun by Steven Spielberg’s Jaws (1975).
 Piranha II tries to bill itself as a sequel to Piranha but there is almost no common ground between the two, short of the two films featuring the common theme of a strain of genetically-engineered piranha attacking a holiday resort.
 The only person from Piranha involved here is Dutch producer Chako van Leeuwen who reclaimed the rights to Piranha after a bitter legal battle with New World Pictures and then went away to Italy to make this sequel, employing some of the perpetual guilty offenders from the low-budget end of Italian exploitation cinema.